swcarpentry/r-novice-gapminder/_episodes/01-rstudio-intro.md

 There are two main ways one can work within RStudio.

-1. Test and play within the interactive R console then copy code into a .R file to run later.
+1. Test and play within the interactive R console then copy code into an .R file to run later.
    *  This works well when doing small tests and initially starting off.
    *  It quickly becomes laborious
 2. Start writing in an .R file and use RStudio's short cut keys for the Run command